 Where?
 In your Forest School setting or in a separate venue to hold a larger crowd?
 What is the most appropriate for your group and of course what is best for your woodland setting?

 Why?
 This is important.
 Right from the start, thinking about why you want to celebrate?
 Maybe to raise awareness for your Forest School.
 To strive for accreditation with the Forest School Association?
 To gain help with much-needed conservation work in your woodland?
 Or a fantastic excuse to have fun and thank all your supporters and to feel part of the wider forest school community.

 Choose what type of event you want to run

 Do you want to hold a small gathering for those in your Forest School?
 Perhaps you already know who you are going to be working with on the day and can ask them what they would like to do?

 Local event – smaller celebrations held for you own Forest School group.
 Such as your current students, helpers and woodland owner.

 Community event – larger celebrations open to a wider group such as local school, students from previous years and your cluster group.

 Let us know you are holding an event?

-We would be so grateful if you told us what you are doing for Forest School Day October 11th celebrations.
+We would be so grateful if you told us what you are doing for Forest School Day October 8th, 2021 celebrations.
 We want to track how many events are being held, the more the merrier.
-It will show the reach of forest school.
+It will show the reach of Forest School.
 It would be so rewarding to see all of us celebrating all together!
 Register your event here.